Horsham Saints Football Club

 The Horsham Saints Football Netball Club is an Australian rules football and netball club based in the city of Horsham, Victoria.
 The football team competes in the Wimmera Football League (WFL).

 History

-The Horsham Saints, formed in 1945, was known as YCW and joined the Horsham & District Football League (HDFL).
-In 1947 the club changed its name to St. Michael's.
-The club won five premierships in the HDFL.
+The Horsham Saints, formed in 1944, was known as the Young Christian Workers (YCWFC) and joined the Horsham & District Football League (HDFL).

+In 1947 the club changed its name to St. Michael's, with the club winning five senior football premierships in the HDFL.

-In 1993, the club moved to the Wimmera Football League.
-In 2000, with the club adopting its current name.
-And have won 2 more premierships since.
+In 1993, the club moved to the Wimmera Football League, then in 2000 the club adopted its current name and have won two more senior football premierships since.